-- What were the nature and consequences of contact between Aboriginal and Torres Strait Islander People and early explorers, settlers and traders?
+- What were the nature and consequences of contact between Aboriginal people and Torres Strait Islander People and early explorers, settlers and traders?

 - What do we know about the lives of people in Australia’s colonial past and how do we know?

 - What contribution have significant individuals and groups made to the development of Australian society?
-What followed from the extension of settlement, including the effects of contact (intended and unintended) between European settlers and Aboriginal and Torres Strait Islander peoples?
+What followed from the extension of settlement, including the effects of contact (intended and unintended) between European settlers and Aboriginal people and Torres Strait Islander peoples?